go-iiif/go-iiif/README.md

 	}
 ```

 Details about how images should be processed.

-#### source

-Where to find source images.

-##### name

-Details about what will do the actual image processing.

-* VIPS - currently there is only VIPS which is which is an interface to the [libvips](http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) library.
+Because only [libvips]() is supported for image processing right now there is no reason to ever change this.

 ### features